EleutherAI/pd-books/README.md

 The renewals dataset, [available](https://github.com/NYPL/cce-renewals) in tab-delimited format, has been aggregated and uploaded as well.

 Some exploratory analysis and preliminary results [here](preliminary_analysis.ipynb).

+The main matching criteria for out purposes are the registration date and registration number which are provided in both datasets.
+The registration number alone is not a unique identifier across the datasets.